Anyone who purchases or registers a motor vehicle qualifying for the

 ) to each purchaser or registrant of a qualified motor vehicle.
 If

-the purchaser or registrant chooses not to contribute, the Form DR-HS1
+the purchaser or registrant chooses not to contribute, the Form

-contribution directly to the designated nonprofit scholarship-funding
+remit the contribution directly to the designated nonprofit

-process, contact the designated nonprofit scholarship-funding
+contribution remittance process, contact the designated nonprofit

-organization.
+scholarship-funding organization.

-Motor Vehicle Dealers, Private Tag Agencies, and County Tax Collectors
+Motor Vehicle Dealers, Private Tag Agencies, and County Tax

-Motor vehicle dealers, private tag agencies, and county tax collectors
+Motor vehicle dealers, private tag agencies, and county tax

-the amount of contributions received during each reporting period to
+during each reporting period to the eligible nonprofit

-to the Department.
+scholarship-funding organization designated and to the Department.

 The fastest and easiest way to complete the